godotengine/godot-website/collections/_article/godot-doing-well-gdc-2018.md

 The open source nature in Godot is also very appealing to students (the dozens of GSoC applications we are getting are also proof of this too, I guess).

-Picking issues from our GitHub issue tracker and trying to fix them is a great learning excercise in programming and how game engines work.
+Picking issues from our GitHub issue tracker and trying to fix them is a great learning exercise in programming and how game engines work.

-The main problem we seem to have in this regard is that most institutions are creating their own teaching material, and there is not a stabilished channel for them to share.
+The main problem we seem to have in this regard is that most institutions are creating their own teaching material, and there is not an established channel for them to share.
 Any ideas or suggestions about it would be very welcome as we would really like to improve on this area.

 ### We had our first Godot Meetup at GDC!